 - Copies of all newsletters and published information from CARI without charge.

-- 10% discount at the Country Garden Gift and Antique shop
+- A discount at the Country Garden Gift and Antique shop

 - Invitation to all Member Functions, usually two free functions each year.